 The legal limits for pesticide residues in commodities and finished products are governed by local laws and regulations, which cover products produced both conventionally as well as organically.
-These limits specify the allowable pesticide residue levels and involve significant margins of safety for consumer protection.
-Recent studies by the U.S. Food and Drug Administration (FDA) and the European Food Safety Authority concluded that the vast majority of food consumed within the U.S. and the EU, respectively, is largely free of pesticide residues or contains residues that fall within legal limits.
-For example, approximately 97 percent of food produced in the U.S. was compliant with federal pesticide residue limits, according to the FDA study.
+These limits specify the allowable pesticide residue levels and reflect good agricultural practices (GAPs) and assure safety.
+Studies published by the U.S. Department of Agriculture (USDA) and by the European Food Safety Authority (EFSA) concluded that the vast majority of food consumed within the U.S. and the EU, respectively, is largely free of pesticide residues or contains residues that fall within legal limits.
+For example, nearly 99% of food produced in the U.S. was compliant with federal pesticide residue limits, according to the USDA study.

 We recognize the potential impact of pesticides, among other environmental stressors, on beneficial pollinators as an important issue within PepsiCo’s supply chain.
 With respect to the group of pesticides called neonicotinoids (neonics), our recent evaluation of the science indicates that significant advancements have been made in understanding the impact of neonics on pollinators, birds, and other organisms, resulting in additional and ongoing regulatory scrutiny, including bans in some parts of the world.

 In response to these developments, PepsiCo has established a Neonics Workgroup under our Global Pesticide Council to carry forward our due diligence on scientific and regulatory matters.
-Additionally, we continue to implement policies and procedures, including the SFP discussed above, to address the use of all pesticides in our supply chains and minimize unintended impacts to pollinators.
+We have engaged with a wide range of external stakeholders and enlisted external experts to conduct studies and broaden our understanding, including the potential for viable alternative approaches.
+We continue to implement our policies and programs, such as SFP, to address the use of all pesticides in our supply chains and minimize unintended impacts to pollinators.

 Since launching the SFP Code in 2015, the program has enabled PepsiCo to obtain data and improved visibility into our agricultural supply chains, including the use of IPM.
-PepsiCo is in the process of engaging with our agriculture teams and growers to support the growers in developing and implementing IPM improvement programs, including training on what constitutes an acceptable IPM that is appropriate for the size/capability of the grower and also to build the business case to adopt IPM.
-Our goal is 100 percent compliance with our SFP Code globally, and we are using third-party verification to ensure that growers are employing the right practices, including IPM.
-While the impact of IPM on pesticide application will vary according to a complex set of factors, including crop type, region and climate, IPM helps reduce the amount of pesticides used.
+PepsiCo is engaging with our agriculture teams and growers to support development and implementation of IPM improvement programs, including making the business case for IPM and training on appropriate IPM based on the size and capability of the grower.
+Our goal is 100% compliance with our SFP Code globally, and we are using third-party verification to ensure that growers are employing the right practices, including IPM.
+While the impact of IPM on pesticide application will vary according to a complex set of factors, including crop type, region and climate, IPM helps reduce the amounts of pesticides used.

 PepsiCo actively engages with multi-stakeholder groups, peer companies, and NGOs to develop, promote, and adopt best practices related to responsible use of pesticides.
-We participate in a range of collaborative programs dealing with sustainable agriculture generally and pesticide use specifically.
-These include Field to Market, The Sustainability Consortium, Honeybee Health Collaborative, and the Sustainable Agriculture Initiative Platform, among others.
+We participate in a range of collaborative programs that focus on regenerative and sustainable agriculture generally and pesticide use specifically.
+These include Field to Market, The Sustainability Consortium, Honeybee Health Coalition, and the Sustainable Agriculture Initiative Platform, among others.
 These platforms allow collaboration and dialogue with peer companies, growers, and other critical stakeholders to better understand established and emerging best practices related to pesticide use and disclosure thereof and help drive industry-wide progress and solutions.